bairul6154/apcsa-freedom-project/entries/entry06.md

 is similar to which geometric shape.
 I started out picking one bond, and then counting the number of adjacent bonds.
 And then determine the shape based on the number of adjacent bonds counted.
 This process is even more inefficient than the one above and it is more difficult, so I went back to the drawing board.
 I realized that the distance between the adjacent bonds are static no matter the position and each shape have a different total sum.
-And so I wrote down, when a bond that is created or severed, sum the distance between every other bond.
+And so I wrote down, when a bond is created or severed, sum the distance between every other bond.
 How I know whether or not a bond is created is by storing it in an array.
 If the bond is severed, remove it from the array.

 # Skills